bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 But where it still falls down is in CheckTemplateVerify, it's very, very constrained because you have to spell out exactly what the nature is of all the outputs that you're going to be using.
 And so you have to decide on which wallet you're actually unvaulting to.
 You have to decide on what kind of fee rate you're paying or what your fee structure is.
-Like maybe you have some, you know, child pays for parent outputs.
+Like maybe you have some, child pays for parent outputs.
 So you're still kind of locked into a very particular flow of funds, a very particular set of parameters.

 Speaker 0: 00:11:25

 Right.
-So I mean, do we still need the nuclear key, something that we have a full backup from on CTV, I guess that's not possible, right?
+Do we still need the nuclear key, something that we have a full backup from on CTV, I guess that's not possible, right?
 You're now truly committed to that template and to what comes out of that, right?
 You no longer have your nuclear option really.
 Is that right?

 Speaker 1: 00:11:46

-So you still, with CTV, you still have your like recovery path.
+With CTV, you still have your like recovery path.
-And in fact, like in CTV, you could have a little escape hatch where you say, okay, at any time I spend the full balance of this vault to, you know, a certain, a certain key pair Like CTV lets you do that.
+And in fact, like in CTV, you could have a little escape hatch where you say, okay, at any time I spend the full balance of this vault to, a certain, a certain key pair Like CTV lets you do that.
 So CTV really lets you do anything.
 All CTV makes you do is kind of pre-commit to how the coins can be spent.

 Speaker 5: 00:12:11

-Well, and because of Taproot, you could have a tap leaf that's like, you know, anything you want with a particular key or with, you know, some quorum of keys or something.
+Well, and because of `Taproot`, you could have a tap leaf that's like, anything you want with a particular key or with, some quorum of keys or something.
-So you could say, I'm going to do a CTV spend path for like my normal spending paths, but then I have some other tap leaf that's, you know, unencumbered, except by like normal checks of operations.
+So you could say, I'm going to do a CTV spend path for like my normal spending paths, but then I have some other tap leaf that's, unencumbered, except by like normal checks of operations.

 Speaker 0: 00:12:33